RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 If your team already uses ASPNET Core MVC or Razor Pages, there isn't a lot of things to learn, that's again one of the great thing about Blazor : if you  already know ASPNET, you will feel like it's just an other library that will open a lot of things.

+#### Setup

+Blazor Client-side : there is no additionnal setup to do if you use the hosted template because your ASPNET app will embed the client-side binaries and all the necessary configurations.
+If you need to publish your app in a standalone app then you can read the instructions [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/webassembly?view=aspnetcore-3.1).

+Blazor Server-side : You need to setup WebSocket because it's the most efficient way to handle SignalR connection.
+You can find more informations [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/server?view=aspnetcore-3.1).

 #### Hosting

-Blazor client-side : given the size of the downloaded binaries, it might incerase your bandwidth bill, but it's only a few meg compared to dozens of images or video, it might not be relevant in your case.
+Blazor client-side :
+- given the size of the downloaded binaries, it might increase your bandwidth bill, but it's only a few meg compared to dozens of images or video, it might not be relevant in your case.

-Blazor server-side : there is a lot of
+Blazor server-side :
+- there is a lot of exchange between client and server because every single GUI update is an event message from the client to the server and a response from server with needed GUI update.
+This kind of exchange are quite minimal.
+Even if it's not 0, I don't think this kind of bandwidth will have any impact on your bill if you already display images and video on your web app.
+- Blazor server-side uses SignalR so it requires a bit of setup on your IIS or PaaS.
+From a cost perspective this might be relevant if your PaaS offering is limited.

 ### Stability
-- issues in gh
-- server side scaling

-### Support
-- open source
-- client-side not released
+Blazor client-side :
+- [There is currently](https://github.com/dotnet/aspnetcore/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue++label%3Ablazor-wasm+) 67 Opened issues (12 bugs) on the ASPNET repo.
+You can browse the opened one and see if there are showstopper for you.
+The only thing that might be a showstopper is this [one](https://github.com/dotnet/aspnetcore/issues/5477), where some people reported that their firewall blocked download of client-side binaries because their url ended with ".dll".
+It's planned to be fixed on 3.2 preview4 which is planned for April, so before the first release.
+- **Blazor client-side was not released yet** so you might want to wait before using it in production.
+But it shares a lot with Blazor server-side which was released 4 month ago so the team will certainy not published a lot of breaking changes in the syntax or the framework mechanisms.

+Blazor server-side :
+- [There is currently](https://github.com/dotnet/aspnetcore/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue++label%3Aarea-blazor+) 453 Opened issues (87 bugs) on the ASPNET repo.
+You can browse the opened one and see if there are showstopper for you.

 ### Compatibility
 - Browser